Get $20 in free Bitcoin when you sign up and buy $50+ in crypto before October 31, 2025. Terms apply.

 Did you see that coming?
 Because I did not see that coming.

-Well, if that was absolute disbelief, then you can imagine my response to the last three weeks of price action, which culminated not only in the bitcoin price crossing $50,000 (briefly making it the ), but the entire cryptocurrency market cap reaching one TRILLION American dollars.
+Well, if that was absolute disbelief, then you can imagine my response to the last three weeks of price action, which culminated not only in the bitcoin price crossing $50,000 (briefly making it the seventh most valuable asset in the world), but the entire cryptocurrency market cap reaching one TRILLION American dollars.
 With a T. Trillion.

 And if you can’t imagine, well, here’s an artist’s impression.